 Working with and for the New York City business community

 What is EDU?

-EDU is the Economic Development Unit of the New York City Department of Environmental Protection’s Bureau of Environmental Compliance (BEC).
+EDU is the Economic Development Unit of the New York City Department of Environmental Protection’s Bureau of Public Affairs.
 EDU’s mission is to foster the joint goals of economic development and environmental protection by offering compliance and technical assistance to New York City industrial and commercial establishments and promoting environmentally sound business practices.

 EDU’s five core programs include:

 - Compliance Assistance